 |Total study hours||150|

 This module develops students’ knowledge of the range of electronic tools available for translation.
 It familiarises them with the principles and methods of Automatic/Computer /Human-assisted translation systems and compares and evaluates these in terms of their relevance for the practice of translating.
-The focus is on machine translation (MT), post-editing and translation memory (TM) software (also known as Translation Environment Tools); students will work closely with a variety of packages, both theoretically and practically, and will compare their features.
-As well as receiving theoretical instruction, students will develop their skills through "hands-on" sessions, troubleshooting issues which may arise in their workflow, comparing features among tools and reflecting on both the impact these tools have on translators’ workflow and the role they play in current professional settings.
+The focus is on machine translation (MT), post-editing and translation memory (TM) software (also known as Translation Environment Tools); students will work with a variety of packages and systems, both theoretically and practically, developing their skills through "hands-on" sessions, troubleshooting issues which may arise in their workflow, comparing features among tools and reflecting on both the impact these tools have on translators’ workflow and the role they play in current professional settings.

 Prior learning requirements